Leave a Comment / Wine Knowledge Center / By Christina Day

 Cabernet Sauvignon is most often grown in warmer climates such as California, Chile, and Australia.
 The grape thrives in these areas because it needs a longer growing season than other varietals in order to fully develop its flavor.

 Cabernet Sauvignon wines are some of the most full-bodied red wines available.
-They are typically dry, with high tannins and strong fruit flavors.
+They are typically dry, with high tannins and strong fruit flavors like dark fruits, black pepper and raspberry jam.

 Common fruit flavors include blackberry, plum, and cassis.
-Cabernet Sauvignon wines can also have vegetal notes of bell pepper or green olive.
+Cabernet Sauvignon wines can also have vegetal notes of bell pepper, green olive and black pepper.

 The high tannin levels give the wine a firm structure, and the strong fruit flavors make for a long-lasting finish.

-Cabernet Sauvignon is well-paired with a variety of flavors, but it goes especially well with strong foods like steak and lamb.
+Cabernet Sauvignon is well-paired with a variety of flavors, but it goes especially well with strong foods like steak and lamb or smoked meats.
 The wine’s robust flavor can cut through the meatiness, while the fruit notes can be brought out by searing the meat on the grill or in a pan.

 Benefits of Cabernet Sauvignon